rekow/model-thin/README.md

 Though much of the query work will be done elsewhere, there is a suggested [`Query` interface](https://github.com/davidrekow/model-thin/blob/master/src/query.js) for the `queryOpts`, that is lightweight but richly configurable.

-A sample implementation can be found in the [in-memory](https://github.com/davidrekow/model-thin/blob/master/src/adapters/memory.js#L80:L122) adapter.
+A sample implementation can be found in the [in-memory](https://github.com/davidrekow/model-thin/blob/master/src/adapters/memory.js#L80:L122) adapter, while samples of its usage are in the [example](https://github.com/davidrekow/model-thin/blob/master/example.js#L75:L91) code.

 ## why?